Alfonso, Prince of Asturias (1453–1468): Death and burial

 However, in 1468 at the age of only 14, Alfonso suddenly died.
 The cause of death is not known, but it likely to have been an illness such as consumption or plague (although it is rumored that he had been deliberately poisoned by his enemies).

-He was interred nearby his father, (where they were later joined by Isabella of Portugal) at the Miraflores Charterhouse, in tombs commissioned by Isabella.
+He was interred near his father, (where they were later joined by Isabella of Portugal) at the Miraflores Charterhouse, in tombs commissioned by Isabella.
 In 2006, during the restoration of the charterhouse, the General Directorate of Cultural Heritage and Assets of the Junta de Castilla y León decided to carry out an anthropological study on the tombs.
 His remains, deposited in a walnut coffin were found to be poorly preserved.
 His height was estimated to have been 165 centimeters.

 In 2013 a further study based on these results was published by the University of Leon, theorising that Alfonso was poisoned, as his symptoms did not align with those of Bubonic plague, and his remains show no trace of the bacteria Yersinia pestis.

 His will left his crown to his sister, Isabella, who was asked to take her brother's place as the champion of the rebels.
 Shortly thereafter, she declined, and after a negotiation at Toros de Guisando, in which she and her allies received most of what they desired, Henry was convinced to exclude Joanna la Beltraneja from the succession, and to recognize Isabella as his official heir.
 Though Henry continued to resist this decision when possible, his actions were ineffective, and he remained at peace with Isabella for the rest of his reign.
 Isabella became Castile's next monarch when he died in 1474.